Through strategic partnerships we will improve the well-being of students, schools, and communities worldwide.

 Fairfax County Public Schools (FCPS) is located in the Commonwealth of Virginia and ranks as the 10th largest school system in the United States.
 FCPS serves a diverse student population of more than 188,000 students and has a graduation rate of 91.5%.

 Our Minds Matter and FCPS have worked together since 2012 on mental wellness initiatives for teens.
 When the OMM club-model was launched in 2016, FCPS served as the first pilot site – with four school clubs.
-Each year, the program expanded to more schools and currently, the Our Minds Matter club is in twenty high schools and two middle schools in FCPS.

 The Devon C. Rubenstein Foundation (DCRF) is an organization founded to prevent suicide among teens by way of creating a culture of awareness and understanding of mental health.
 DCRF has solely funded the expansion of Our Minds Matter student-led clubs to high schools in the Montgomery County Public School system, which was featured on NBC4 Harris’ Heroes in early 2020.